 Leo Romero remodeled 30 Gloucester into a restaurant, Casa Romero, on the basement level, with a single-family dwelling on the upper floors, which became his home.
 32 Gloucester remained a lodging house.

 In July of 1974, the P. &.
 L. Realty Trust applied for (and subsequently received) permission to combine 30 and 32 Gloucester into one property, construct a one-story rear addition 22.3 feet by 22 feet in size, and change the occupancy to be one restaurant and five apartments (with “the present street numbering to be retained”).
-He subsequently extended his restaurant into the basement of 32 Gloucester.
+Jose Romero subsequently extended his restaurant into the basement of 32 Gloucester.

 In April of 1980, the P & L Realty Trust sold 32 Gloucester.
 Jose Romero continued to operate Casa Romero at 30 Gloucester, including utilizing the basement of 32 Gloucester for his restaurant’s dining and storage.
 In February of 1981, the new owners of 32 Gloucester applied for (and subsequently received) permission to continue the use of their basement for that purpose.

-In May of 1981, Karic Corporation purchased 30 Gloucester from Jose Romero.
-In September of 1981, Karic Corporation converted the house into four office and commercial business condominium units, the 30 Gloucester Street Condominium.
+On September 16, 1981, Karic Corporation converted the house into four “office and commercial business” condominium units, the 30 Gloucester Street Condominium.

 Leo Romero continued to operate Casa Romero in Unit C of 30 Gloucester and in the ancillary space at 32 Gloucester.